Arabadzhiew/Arabadzhiew/README.md

 ## Hello,

 My name is Petar Arabadzhiev, an Informatics student from Plovdiv, Bulgaria.
 I strive to better myself each end every day.
-I am interested in web application development.
+I am currently interested in the development of web applications.
 I have experience with Java SE, Java EE, Spring Framework, Spring Data, Spring Security, Tomcat, SQL, HTML, CSS and JavaScript.
 I also have experience with Java Server Pages, JavaFX and some basic experience with C++.

 ## Profile statistics
 <span>